Chris Lowell: Career

 In May 2021, Lowell was cast in the How I Met Your Mother spinoff series How I Met Your Father, led by Hilary Duff.
 In November 2021, Duff and the cast confirmed via social media accounts that the series would premiere on January 18, 2022.
 On February 15, 2022, Hulu renewed the series for a 20-episode second season.

-He plays the role of producer Sebastian “Bash” Howard in the 2017-19 Netflix series GLOW.
+He played the role of producer Sebastian “Bash” Howard in the 2017-19 Netflix series GLOW.

 Personal life

-Lowell and his longtime girlfriend, actress Kerry Bishé, have a daughter who was born in 2021.
+Lowell and his wife, New Zealand born actress Kerry Bishé, have a daughter who was born in 2021.